dotnet/designs/accepted/file-enumeration.md

 Right now we provide a single cross platform view.
 Some scenario might benefit from viewing OS specific data, such as the `inode` or the underlying UTF-8 data.
 A few options:

 1. Provide interfaces for platform specific data on `FindData`, such as `UnixFindData`.
-2. Make raw OS data structs public and provide a method to get the data: `bool TryGetNativeData<T>(ref T nativeData)`
+2. Make raw OS data structs public and provide a method to get the data: `bool TryGetNativeData<T>(ref T nativeData, ref FindData findData)`

 Related to this, we could potentially provide `FindOptions` flags to specify exactly what raw data we get.
 On Windows, for example, there are a number of different data structs that can be returned from [NtQueryDirectoryFile](https://msdn.microsoft.com/en-us/library/windows/hardware/ff567047.aspx).
 We could abstract this away.
 If we went this route we'd need to carefully measure performance impact of having conditions on our `FindData` properties.